650-626-Great Vocals

 Writer/Composer: Don Reid / Harold Reid / Larry Lee (1972)

 If there ever was a nostalgic song about…nostalgia…this is it!
-This well-crafted song was a Country / Pop delight, written by 3 members of the 4 member Statler Brothers who distinguished themselves by being the first Country supergroup from the 1960s into 1980s.
-Funny thing, there only 2 brothers named Reid, and no Statlers.
+This well-crafted song was a Country / Pop delight, written by 3 members of the 4-member Statler Brothers who distinguished themselves by being the first Country supergroup from the 1960s into 1980s.
+Funny thing, there’s only two brothers named Reid, and no Statlers.
 They were enormously popular in that era, starting as a Gospel group, known for splendid harmonies as each member displays here from bass to tenor.
-They’re singers, songwriters and TV entertainers…Simply Beguiling!
+They’re singers, songwriters and TV entertainers, The clever song simply caught almost everything that affected pop culture and history in the years od the 1950s through the 1960s, simply in a marvelous way…Smilingly Beguiling!

 648. THE WEDDING SONG (There Is Love) (1972)